JoshuaQYH/myMLPro/README.md

 2. master the loader of dataset in pytorch.
 3. train the model by adam method and learning-rate-schedule.
 4. test the model

+## Learn Ensemble Model
+> 15th, March, 2019
+Simply got some quick tricks such as stacking, blending, subensemble for building an ensemble model by the library **mlens**(pip install mlens).